apache/mina-sshd/docs/client-setup.md

     willing to wait for the server's reply to the global request.

+* Customized user code

+    In order to support customized user code for this feature, the `ReservedSessionMessagesHandler` can be used to implement any kind of user-defined heartbeat. *Note:* if the user configured such a mechanism, then the `sendReservedHeartbeat` method **must** be implemented since the default throws `UnsupportedOperationException` which will cause the session to be terminated the 1st time the method is invoked.

 **Note(s):**

 * Both options are disabled by default - they need to be activated explicitly.